rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Toteutusdokumentti.md

 https://pythonprogramming.net/starcraft-ii-ai-python-sc2-tutorial/

-Big thanks to https://github.com/Dentosal, https://github.com/Blodir and spudde for giving advice which were key to writing a lot of the lines of the code.
+Big thanks to [Dentosal](https://github.com/Dentosal) who is the main developer for the python-sc2 library and [Blodir](https://github.com/Blodir) who is champion of the artificial overmind challenge.